he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Elf.md

 ## Others Probably...

 * Focus on your appearance, either admiring your grace or treating you as if you're physically fragile.
-* Assume you practice archery, cast spells, fight [[Demon]], and have perfected one or more fine arts.
+* Assume you practice archery, cast spells, fight [[DATABASE/monsterfamily/Demon|demons]], and have perfected one or more fine arts.
 * Worry that you privately look down on them, or feel like you're condescending and aloof.

 ## Physical Description